AMD to buy chip peer Xilinx for $35 billion in data center push | Technology

 "There are some areas where we're very strong, and we will be able to accelerate some of the adoption of the Xilinx product family," Su told Reuters in an interview.
 "And there are some areas where (Xilinx CEO) Victor (Peng) is very strong, and we believe that we'll be able to accelerate some of the AMD products into those markets."
 The tie-up comes at a time when Intel's manufacturing technology has fallen years behind TSMC's.
 AMD, which spun off its factories nearly a decade ago, has rocketed ahead of Intel with chips that perform better.
 The performance edge helped AMD gain its best market share since 2013 at slightly less than 20% of the CPU market, which has in turn pushed its shares up 79% this year.

-Shares of AMD fell about 4% in premarket trading, while those of Xilinx surged over 12% after the deal was announced.
+Shares of AMD were down 1.8% shortly after markets opened at 9:30 a.m.
+ET (1330 GMT), while those of Xilinx surged nearly 12% after the two companies held a joint conference call about the deal.
 Xilinx also uses TSMC's factories, called "fabs" in the industry, to make its chips, with both U.S. companies using modular designs that let them swap out different pieces of a chip to avoid bottlenecks or delays.

 "We ended up with TSMC, and have stayed with them, not due to any contractual reason - we could go to any fab at any time - but because they are best-in-class," Peng told Reuters in an interview.
 "It's about the choices you make."
-Under the deal, Xilinx shareholders will receive about 1.7 shares of AMD common stock for each share of Xilinx common stock, valuing Xilinx at $143 per share, or about 24.8% higher than its $114.55 closing price on Oct.
+Under the deal, Xilinx shareholders will receive about 1.7 shares of AMD common stock for each share of Xilinx common stock, valuing Xilinx at $143 per share based on a 10-day average for AMD share prices up to Oct.
+8, or about 24.8% higher than its $114.55 closing price on Oct.
 26. AMD shareholders will own about 74% of the combined firm, with Xilinx shareholders owning the remaining 26%.

 AMD's Su will lead the combined company as chief executive, with Xilinx's Peng serving as president responsible for the Xilinx business and strategic growth initiatives.
 The companies expect the deal to generate $300 million in cost savings.
 AMD also reported earnings on Tuesday earlier than scheduled.
 It reported revenue and adjusted earnings of $2.80 billion and 41 cents per share, beating Wall Street expectations of $2.57 billion and 36 cents per share, according to IBES data from Refinitiv.